Turning Conversations from Mandatory to Voluntary

 Posted by Christina Brammell on June 26, 2017 at 11:11 AM

-Our latest guest blogger, Christina Brammell, was gracious enough to share—in her two part post—some techniques for turning conversations from mandatory to "voluntary" while working with her teachers.
+In her two-part post, our latest guest blogger, Christina Brammell, was gracious enough to share some techniques for turning conversations from mandatory to "voluntary" while working with her teachers.

 The "Typical" Life of an Instructional Coach